wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 > 5.Fixed the issue of no watermarks and no redrawing after the container size was changed.
 >
 > 6.Fix the issue of slow rendering of mini maps with watermarks.
+>
+> 7.Fixed the issue where the collaboration plugin did not display the creator's avatar when creating a new node.

 New: